hpmoc.plot module

 hdelta (float, optional) – The CDELT1 value, if you wish to override the default.
 Note that the actual angular width of a pixel at the reference point depends on this value as well as the projection used.
 Ignored if

-is given.vdelta (float, optional) – The CDELT2 value, if you wish to override the default.
+axis given.vdelta (float, optional) – The CDELT2 value, if you wish to override the default.
 Note that the actual angular height of a pixel at the reference point depends on this value as well as the projection used.
 Ignored if

-is given.rot (float, float, float) or (float, float), optional) – Euler angles for rotations about the Z, X, Z axes.
+axis given.rot (float, float, float) or (float, float), optional) – Euler angles for rotations about the Z, X, Z axes.
 These are immediately translated to

-will be determined automatically such that the center of the skymap is given by the (RA, dec) given and the orientation of the plot is otherwise unchanged.facing_sky (bool) – Whether the projection is outward- or inward-facing.
+CRVAL1, CRVAL2, LONPOLEin the returnedWCS; that is, the first two angles specify the angle of the center of the image, while the last specifies an additional rotation of the reference pole about the Z-axis.
+Seehpmoc.plotdocumentation for further references.
+Defaults to centering on RA = 180, dec = 0 (the convention used in most plots produced by LIGO).
+If only two angles are provided,LONPOLEwill be determined automatically such that the center of the skymap is given by the (RA, dec) given and the orientation of the plot is otherwise unchanged.facing_sky (bool) – Whether the projection is outward- or inward-facing.
 Equivalent to reversing the direction of the longitude.

 scatter (List[PointsTuple]) – A list of collections of point sources that will be plotted.
 If only one collection containing one point source is provided and

-will be set to the location of that single point source.sigmas (List[float]) – See
+rot=None(the default), thenrotwill be set to the location of that single point source.sigmas (List[float]) – See

-will be set so that the returned frame is 1.5x the size of the largest error region plotted in the smallest axis.
+plotfor meaning.
+Ifsigmasis non-empty;rotis set by a single point source inscatteras described above;hdeltaandvdeltaare bothNone; and theprojectionis an alias for ARC (zenithal equidistant), thenhdeltaandvdeltawill be set so that the returned frame is 1.5x the size of the largest error region plotted in the smallest axis.
 This provides an easy way to visually emphasize singular points of interest.

 - Returns